sjd69/Applied_Cryptography/phase5-init/reports/phase5-writeup.md

 # Phase 5
 We have added new mechanisms to deal with an additional threat model while keeping our main ideas of ease of use and coverage at the forefront.

+* **AES:** For symmetric key encryption within our system, we have utilized AES with a 128 bit key size.
+For a secret server keys to encrypt puzzle answers, we also chose to use AES 128 bit keys.
+We chose 128 bit keys over 256 bit keys as 128 bit keys are significantly faster but still sufficient security-wise, and 128-bit is the largest allowed by JavaCrypto.
+We utilize CBC as the mode of operation as CBC provides message dependence for generating cipher text unlike ECB mode, which is subject to code book attacks.
+* **MD5:** We previously utilize MD5 within our system for generating public key fingerprints.
+We use MD5 as the method for our hash inversion puzzle because although MD5 is cryptographically broken, it will still force clients to brute force hash inversion to find a correct answer which is sufficient for these purposes.

 ## Threat Model
 **T8 Group Server Denial of Service** Clients are not limited or restricted on the number of login requests that can be sent to the group server.